farisachugthai/viconf/.config/nvim/README.rst

 And how does sourcing ftdetect work?
 Because everything in my ftdetect always shows up in `:scriptnames`.

-Need to see how $VIMRUNTIME implements this.
+Need to see how :var:`$VIMRUNTIME` implements this.